 Foods To Limit Or Avoid

-Eliminating any food from the diet doesn’t cure ADHD.
-However, some studies and anecdotal evidence demonstrate that removing certain unhealthy foods from the diet (elimination diet) may improve some symptoms of ADHD.
+ADHD cannot be cured by eliminating foods from the diet.
+However, some studies and anecdotal evidence demonstrate that removing certain unhealthy foods from the diet (elimination diet) may improve some symptoms of ADHD (11).
 Eliminating some of the following foods and food ingredients might alleviate a child’s ADHD symptoms.

 1. Artificial food colors and dyes

-Several processed and packaged foods have artificial food colorings and dyes.
+Processed and packaged foods often contain artificial food colorings and dyes.
 These additives make the food look colorful and attractive, but they may exacerbate ADHD symptoms.
 The exact mechanism of how these chemical-based colors and dyes affect ADHD is unknown.
-Yet, keeping the intake of foods containing artificial colors and dyes at a minimum is a positive recommendation for every child.
+Yet, keeping the intake of foods containing artificial colors and dyes at a minimum is important for the health of every child.

 2. Refined sugar

 Some parents believe that high sugar consumption causes hyperactivity in children, especially those with ADHD.
-However, experts state that hyperactivity and high sugar intake aren’t correlated.
-Yet, in general, a high sugar diet isn’t good for anyone, let alone children.
+However, experts state that an intake of high sugar and ADHD related hyperactivity isn’t correlated (12).
+Yet, in general, a high-sugar diet isn’t good for anyone, let alone children.

-Research shows that high sugar intake in childhood exposes a child to chronic health issues, such as obesity, tooth decay, and type-2 diabetes.
-Hence, limiting your child’s sugar intake is a wise decision.
+Research shows that high sugar intake in childhood exposes a child to chronic health issues, such as obesity, tooth decay, and type-2 diabetes (13).
+According to data from the Centers for Disease Control and Prevention, three in five Americans aged two and older do not follow the recommendation of consuming a diet where less than 10% of their total daily calories come from added sugars on any given day.
+Hence, limiting your child’s sugar intake is a wise decision, even if it does not directly affect behavior.

 Caffeine is a natural stimulant that can adversely affect the central nervous system and heart when consumed in large amounts.
-It is why the American Academy of Pediatrics (AAP) advises against the use of caffeine or caffeinated beverages, such as soft drinks, for children under five years of age.
-However, for children with ADHD, caffeine has shown effectiveness in improving functioning and reducing hyperactivity.
-However, caffeine can amplify the effect of ADHD medications, and its excessive intake can have side effects, such as appetite suppression and insomnia, which can worsen ADHD symptoms.
-Thus, children should avoid caffeine and caffeinated products.
+The American Academy of Pediatrics (AAP) advises against the use of caffeine or caffeinated beverages, such as soft drinks, for children under five years of age (14).
+Although caffeine has shown effectiveness in improving functioning and reducing hyperactivity, it can amplify the effect of ADHD medications, and its excessive intake can have side effects, such as appetite suppression and insomnia, which can worsen ADHD symptoms (15) (16).
+Thus, all children should avoid caffeine and caffeinated products.
 As for the use of caffeine for improving ADHD symptoms, it’s a matter one should discuss with a pediatrician.

 Some children with ADHD may have sensitivity or intolerance to specific foods, such as salicylate-containing foods (tomato and grapes) and common allergens such as milk, soy, seafood, wheat, and peanuts.
-A cross-sectional study conducted on school children concluded that “early food allergy is associated with ADHD.”
+A cross-sectional study conducted on school children concluded that “early food allergy is associated with ADHD” (17).

 Thus, eliminating foods that cause sensitivity may help.
-However, do it under pediatric guidance as the intervention may not be helpful for children with ADHD who aren’t allergic or sensitive to foods.
+However, this needs to be done with close pediatric guidance as the intervention may not be helpful for children with ADHD who aren’t allergic or sensitive to foods.

 Tips To Provide A Healthy ADHD Diet For Children

-Managing a child with ADHD can be overwhelming, and perhaps that’s why several parents struggle to organize and plan their child’s diet.
+Managing a child with ADHD can be overwhelming, and many parents struggle to organize and plan their child’s diet.
 Here are some useful tips that may help you plan their diet and encourage healthy eating in children with ADHD.

 - Follow a routine: Children with ADHD struggle with planning, organizing, and scheduling activities.
 Therefore, following a routine is a good way to make them more organized.
 You could try serving meals at the same time daily.
 In addition, ensure the meals are colorful and flavorful so that children look forward to eating.

 - Serve your child a well-balanced diet.
-Well-balanced meals are those that contain various healthy foods from different food groups.
+Well-balanced meals are those that contain an abundance of healthy foods from different food groups.
 For instance, whole grain cereals, fruits, veggies, nuts, seeds, and low-fat dairy products are a source of macro and micronutrients that children need to grow and develop.
 So, pay attention to what your child is eating and how you can make it wholesome.

 - Fresh seasonal fruits, such as banana, apple, papaya, dragon fruit, plum, peach, and nectarines